CHENEY RAIL TRAIL:

 Starting from the intersection of the Cheney Rail Trail & Center Springs Park [Western End]; From *Edgerton Street, a paved trail heads West, up to the Cheney Rail Trail.

 Note; From Edgerton Street, another paved trail travels West, underneath the Cheney Rail Trail Bridge and out to Broad St. Here you'll find the Broad Street parking lot.
 Future plans call for creating a link to the planned Bigelow Brook Greenway, which will be built across Broad St on a vacant lot.
-No progress as of 2024.
+No progress as of 2026.
 See; MAP .

 From Edgerton Street, the narrow, paved Center Springs Park Loop Trail, travels East, along the Northern Side of Center Springs Pond.
-You'll pass by a pavilion, the Parks & Recreation building (restrooms available) on your left and some fishing docks on the right before coming to an intersection.
+You'll pass by a pavilion, the Parks & Recreation building (restrooms available) on your left and some fishing docks on the right, before coming to an intersection.
 Head right up to Lodge Drive (closed to traffic) and turn right.

 Note; Left brings you to the Center Springs Parks & Recreation parking lot.
+A Folf Course is located in the park as well.

 HH